Kadee80/WebDevF23/Week04/README.md

 # HW - Due Monday, Week 5

 Next week you will be presenting you midterm project proposals to your classmates.
-Plan on showing a blog post and optional slideshow (or combination of the 2) describing a simple multipage (minimum of 3 pages) website.
-Blog post / slideshow should include:
+Plan on showing a README.md post and optional slideshow (or combination of the 2) describing a simple multipage (minimum of 3 pages) website.
+README.md post / slideshow should include:

 * concept|theme of site (not just random images and links that show skill)
 * site map  and wireframes